MisuStefanLeonard/hotelbooking-system/README.md

 	---> Same works the delete system (with the files) and the forgot password function too.

+     >>>>>> Made a function to generate an unique token based on your id/password and the current tine
+      	    ---> id and password are crypter by the Caesar Cypher
 	 >>>> FEEL FREE TO INSPIRE IF YOU WANT